hadarge/yoshi/docs/guides/jest-setup.md

-# 🤹 Jest yoshi preset

-> Jest setup for Yoshi based projects
+---
+id: jest-setup
+title: Jest Setup
+sidebar_label: Jest Setup
+---

 ## Introduction

+Yoshi defines a custom [Jest preset](https://jestjs.io/docs/en/configuration#preset-string) to enable zero-configuration testing for most apps.

 This preset configures Jest with 3 different project types ([learn more](https://jestjs.io/docs/en/configuration#projects-array-string-projectconfig)), each project uses a unique environment ([learn more](https://jestjs.io/docs/en/configuration#testenvironment-string)).
 Each environment sets up its own globals and is configured to run for every file that matches a certain glob pattern ([learn more](https://github.com/isaacs/node-glob)).